Events to enhance your student experience

 The Department has a great opportunity for students to become Economics Student Ambassadors and promote the Department and enhance their own student experience.Become an Economics Student Ambassador

-A Student Newsletter is published termly during the academic year.
+Economics Update is a student newsletter published twice a term, during the academic year.
 It contains information about the Deaprtment's events, activities and opportunities.
 It comes from the email address email@example.com, so please make sure you check this regularly.

 Warwick Economics Society